284th Rifle Division

 The 284th Rifle Division began service as a standard Red Army rifle division shortly after the German invasion.
 Moved to the front soon after, it helped defend the Soviet lines west of the Ukrainian capital for more than a month, but was then destroyed in the encirclement of Kiev.
 A new division was formed in early 1942.
 It served in the early fighting against the German summer offensive of 1942 until its losses forced it to be withdrawn for rebuilding.
 In September it was redeployed, and played a leading role in defending the northern part of the central city and Mamayev Kurgan hill in the Battle of Stalingrad, and later in the reduction of the trapped German 6th Army during Operation Ring, for which it was raised to Guards status as the 79th Guards Rifle Division shortly after the battle ended.
 A third 284th was raised a few months later.
 It served on the quiet fronts of the Far East for most of the rest of the war before fighting briefly against the Japanese in Manchuria in August, 1945.
 The unit continued to serve well into the postwar period under other designations.

-1st Formation
+First formation

 The division began forming on July 10, 1941, at Romny in the Kharkov Military District.
 The commanding officer, Col. Gennady Petrovich Pankov, was appointed the same day; he would lead the division throughout its 1st Formation.
 Its basic order of battle was as follows: